-If a student misses the equivalent of two weeks' work in any class without an acceptable excuse, the teacher may initiate an official drop form for the student and send it to the Office of Student Records and Registration, which will inform the student and change the permanent record to a "W" for that course.
+If a student misses the equivalent of two weeks' work in any class without an acceptable excuse, the instructor may initiate an official drop for the student, and the student will be notified about the drop.
+If the drop occurs after the 20 percent point of a term, the student will receive a "W" grade for the course.
 No drop can be processed after the equivalent of the eleventh week of classes, except in the case of excused withdrawals (see Withdrawals from Courses under the section entitled Policy on Academic Standards and Progress).